INSIDE THE MATCHUP:

 Location: Bob Martinez Athletics Center | Tampa, Fla.

-All-time Series: Tampa leads the all time series over the Fighting Kinghts, 40-9.
+All-time Series: Tampa leads the all-time series record over the Tars 65-36.

 Follow Us: @TampaSpartans on Twitter, Facebook, Instagram, Snapchat and Vimeo